Almshouses in E postcode area

 renamed Harwar Street in its memory (later it was renamed again as

 Cremer Street).
-The surviving funds from Samuel Harwar's Trust were transferred to the new Drapers Company Almshouses in Bruce Grove, Edmonton.
+The surviving funds from Samuel Harwar's Trust were transferred to the new Drapers Almshouses in Bruce Grove, Edmonton.
 The site today contains Tower View House and a parade of shops.

 E3 Bromley-by-Bow